mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 My experienced readers may think, "That's all well and good for a single test.
 But what happens if you have many tests?
 Won't you end up duplicating the setup code?"

+Prepare yourself for the horrifying answer.
+I'm about to advocate copy/pasting code snippets.

+# Dare to violate DRY

-Yes, I'm going to commit the sin of copy/pasting a block of code many times.
-Here's another test of the same class:
+Here's another test of the `get_score` function I tested above:

 ```python
 def test_increase_score(self):